UniversalDependencies/docs/_eme/index.md

 ### Nominalizers

-Tupinambá has many nominalizers with different functions.
+Teko has many nominalizers with different functions.
 All but

 Nominalizer    |       function             |    Example                           |
 :------------: | :------------------------: |:----------------------:              |